i026e/Android-EPO/README.md

-# Android-EPO
+# Android-MTK-EPO-update
-Android app to update MTK EPO data

-This app alows to update EPO file for GPS
+This app allows to update EPO (Mediatek Technology) file for GPS

-Root access needed
+To get functionality root access is required